Drone photographs won’t be able to differentiate between different types of roof damage, so you’ll have to get someone up on the roof anyway.

 Not only does all of this limit the number of assessments you can do in a day, but the costs really add up.
 During each step, you’re paying for labor, fuel, and wear and tear on your equipment.

-4. Traditional roof Inspections are dependent on an aging and evaporating workforce
+4. Traditional roof inspections are dependent on an aging and aging workforce

 Traditional roof inspections require skilled insurance adjusters—a skill that’s increasingly hard to come by as baby boomers retire in droves, taking their knowledge and skills with them.

 In fact, the National Association of Mutual Insurance Companies (NAMIC) forecasts that 50% of the current insurance workforce will retire in the next 15 years.
 With less than 25% of the industry’s workforce currently under the age of 35, this will leave more than 400,000 open positions unfilled.
 Drone-based roof inspections are a force multiplier in this situation, allowing a broader pool of employees and contractors to handle the inspections.